DIY Bar Stool - Transformer

 Pricey at stores

 After scrolling down millions of kitchen ladder pictures in the Internet, I`ve found some that I actually liked because they were practical and pretty, but the price mostly was really unaffordable.
 I`ve been racking my brains over this ladder for more than a year.
-And suddenly it came just from nowhere.
+And suddenly the idea came out of nowhere.

 Where do I take lumber

-We have some sound panels (timber frames stapled with fabric) left from my hubby`s former studio.
-They`re made of dry 2×4 cm screwed together wooden bars, which are just perfect for making furniture (or I just could figure out how to adjust them for making furniture).
+We have some sound panels (timber frames stapled with fabric) left from my hubby`s former sound recording studio.
+They`re made of dry 2×4 cm screwed together wooden bars, which are just perfect for making furniture (or maybe I am perfect at figuring out how to adjust them for making furniture 😉 ).
 So I took couple of them and first removed the staples from the wood.
 Then I disassembled these panels with the help of the drill.
-After that I sanded the outcoming wooden bars with a #180 grit paper (it`s better to sand long bars then cut them than vice versa).
+After that I sanded the wooden bars with a #180 grit paper (it`s better to sand long bars then cut them and sand).

 Cut the bars into pieces